microsoft/language-server-protocol/indexFormat/specification.md

 The input tuple to a request is either `[uri, method]` or `[uri, position, method]` and the output is some form of result.
 For the same `uri` and `[uri, position]` tuple, there are many different requests to execute.

-The dump format therefore should support the following features:
+The dump format, therefore, should support the following features:

 - Input data must be easily queryable (e.g. the document and the position).
 - Each element has a unique id (which may be a string or a number).